pkarsy/mqtt-tunnel/README_TERMUX.md

-# mqtt-tunnel on Termux (Android)
+### mqtt-tunnel on Termux (Android)

-## Overview
+### Overview

 Running mqtt-tunnel on Android via Termux has some special considerations due to Android's power management (Doze mode) and wake lock behavior.
+This readme is only about the special considerations on TERMUX, the documentation is in the README.md

-## Installation
+### Installation

-Binaries are provided in the [releases page](https://github.com/yourusername/mqtt-tunnel/releases).
 The termux binary is optimized (GOMAXPROCS=1, THREADS=10, builtin DNS) to avoid being killed by some Android systems.
 It is tested with Android 15 and 16 and Termux (F-Droid) without problems, but not all phones are the same.

+---

-## Manual Keepalive vs Paho Keepalive
+### Manual Keepalive vs Paho Keepalive

 ### The Problem with Paho Keepalive on Android